 Dedicated to You During Your Time of Need

-Many people feel their pet is their friend or child or protector or companion, forming a deep and loving bond, and are overwhelmed by the intensity and duration of their grief when their pet dies.
-The death of a pet is sometimes accompanied by guilt, anger or a continual replay of their pet's final illness and it is not unusual for people to feel that if only they had done something differently, their pet may have lived longer.
-The decision to allow euthanasia for a dying pet may also cause emotional difficulties, even when there is no hope of recovery.
+Your pet is a member of your family, and when a loss occurs, we experience intense feelings of grief and sadness, much like when a human family member dies.
+The loyal compansionship and unconditional love that our pets provide give them a unique place in our lives and it is natural to grieve over such a loss.
+The death of a pet is sometimes accompanied by guilt, anger or a continual replay of the pet's final illness and it is not unusual for people to feel that if only they had done something differently, their pet may have lived longer.
+The decision regarding euthanasia may also cause emotional difficulties, even when there is no hope of recovery.

 Grief is a normal part of loss regardless if the loved one is a person or a pet.
 There are many ways to work through the grief process.
 The loss of a beloved pet, like the loss of a family member or friend, can cause physical and emotional changes that may last for weeks or months.
 You may wish to attend our Pet Loss Support Group to help you through this difficult time.